Search blog

 1. Calculating the IELTS Band Scores

 The IELTS scoring scale ranges from 1 to 9.
 After taking the test, candidates can see their IELTS Band Scores on the test score report.
 The IELTS score report will have four columns for the scores of the four skills and the average Overall Band Score.
 The calculation of the IELTS Overall Band Score is simply the average of the scores of the four skills.
-The specific formula for calculating the IELTS Overall Band Score is as follows:
+The specific formula for IELTS score calculator is as follows:

 IELTS Band Scores = (Speaking Score + Listening Score + Writing Score + Reading Score) / 4